 These beans like the soil to be warm to germinate well.
-However, you can give them an early start by starting them indoors in spring in the UK.
+However, you can give them an early start by starting them indoors in late spring in the UK.
 Seeds can be sown in small pots or cardboard tubes filled with seed sowing or multipurpose compost.
 Water them to keep the compost moist and away from frost or cold temperatures.
 A bright windowsill is a great place for this.
 They will germinate within a couple of weeks.

 Planting Cobra beans

 If you start them indoors, then the seedlings will need getting used to the outdoor conditions before you plant them in the beds.
 This is called ‘hardening’ and it means leaving the seedlings outside in a sheltered position in the daytime but bringing them indoors at night.

 Once the danger of frost is over, which is usually around late May in the UK, you can plant your seedlings outdoors in prepared beds, pots or planters.
 I keep a distance of around 10-15 cm between the plants in the raised beds.
 A large pot could possibly host 2-3 plants.
 It is good to give a thought to how you will be supporting the beans before you plant.
 Some gardeners prefer to place their support structure in first before they plant.

 These will now grow very quickly … each time you turn they will seem to have put on even more height!

 As with broad beans, black fly can be an issue with growing Cobra beans.
 Similarly, growing nasturtiums as companion plants really help to steer the black fly away from the beans, and you can read about this in my previous Cobra Beans post.

 As these are climbing beans, they will need some form of support.
 I like to use bamboo canes which I reuse every year.
 However, if you have a trellis or an arch feel free to be creative.
 You can even make a garden feature out of it!